Admissions requirements for the

 - Complete the Undergraduate Admission Application; check the box marked College Credit Plus Program.

 - Complete the Signature Page.
-Signatures are required by the student, parent or guardian, and the high school counselor.
+Signatures are required by the student, parent or guardian, and the school counselor.

-- Submit an official high school transcript.
+- Submit an official school transcript.
 For applicants in the 7th grade, the transcript should include 6th and 5th grades.
 For applicants in the 8th grade, transcripts should include 7th and 6th grades.